mBenPrice/pyfun/README.md

 To Do List
 * With used listing, offer to watch new prices also.
 * When Amazon says, "Add to cart to see product details," go to main page and grab the price from there.
+* Amazon product may have "clip coupon" text on main page and may only be visible when logged in.
+Looking into this may be worth while.

 Craigslist Watch
 =====